fe-moldark/wesleykent-website/thebasics.markdown

 # More on file permissions
 Interestingly enough you can actually see if files have SUID permissions based on their permissions as the rwx permissions denote it with an "s", but that's beside the point.
 <br><br>
 Linux file permissions are described with three numbers, each of which can be between 0-7.
 Assuming you already know binary, let's take a look at just one of those three numbers.
-Now, each bit when combined (ex. binary bit for 4 and 1 = 5 total) would describe the read, write, execute permissions (aka 4,2,1 - with 0 meaning NO permissions) for that number.<br><br>
+Now, each bit when combined (ex. binary bit for 4 and 1 = 5 total) would describe the read, write, execute permissions (aka 4,2,1 - with 0 meaning NO permissions) for that position.<br><br>
 But, there are three numbers, right? _Each_   of those three numbers - be it, 777, 754, 600, etc etc _individually_ describe the permissions (read write execute, don't forget) for the user, the group, and lastly anyone else.<br><br>
 Let's take an example of a permission set of "650":
 - The first 6 in binary would be 110(0) = (4+2+0+0) and we care about the left most three